uwm_logo_new

 25th February 2025

-In partnership with the Pune Municipal Corporation, road safety training sessions for school children were launched at the Children’s Traffic Park in Aundh.
-Designed to be interactive and engaging, the sessions promote safe mobility and help children develop essential road safety habits contributing to safer, more aware communities.
+In partnership with the Pune Municipal Corporation, United Way Mumbai launched engaging traffic safety education sessions for school children at the Children’s Traffic Park in Aundh.
+These sessions promote road safety awareness and teach children safe mobility habits to prevent accidents from an early age.

 DEFENSIVE DRIVING TRAINING FOR BEST BUS DRIVERS IN MUMBAI